 One of the most ancient cities in the world, The capital of Vietnam has so much to offer visitors.
-There are many exciting and fascinating things to do in Hanoi; from discovering the cities rich history to experiencing the eclectic mix of cultural influences.
+There are many exciting and fascinating things to do in Hanoi, from discovering the city’s rich history to experiencing the eclectic mix of cultural influences.
 We’ll show you the best things to do in Hanoi, Vietnam, to help plan your Hanoi itinerary.

 Immerse yourself in a mystical city renowned for its overwhelming and hectic pace to discover the finer nuances unique to Hanoi Vietnam.

 We would recommend at least three days to see the best Hanoi attractions, longer if you want to relax a little and get a better feel for the city.
 Also remember, there is a lot to see in the north of Vietnam and Hanoi makes a great base for day trips.